-Hopefully this post will inspire the DIY Homeschool mom to encourage our students to interact with literature.
+Hopefully this post will inspire you to encourage your students to interact with literature.

 - Not all of the activities will be age-appropriate for every child.
 Begin where you child is and adapt (read the fable aloud if your child is not yet ready to read at this level, etc.).